Updated: Oct 30

 3. Can Antioxidants benefit your skin?

-Antioxidants contain natural vitamins and minerals that can repair as well as refresh the skin.
+The reason of the importance of antioxidants in your skin is that those contain natural vitamins and minerals that can repair as well as refresh your skin.

 If your skincare products contain anti-inflammatory properties, they can help to reduce inflammation and improve visible signs of skin damage.
 Antioxidant skin care can also help when it comes to concealing the signs of ageing.

 Oxidative stress breaks down collagen production, thinning the epidermis layer to make your skin look tired and sunken in appearance.
 Due to antioxidants being rich in collagen they can help skin look youthful, whilst retaining natural moisture and skin elasticity.